History of sports in the United States: Women in professional sports

 Greater media coverage and the growth of professional leagues like the WNBA and NWSL have enhanced the visibility and opportunities for female athletes.
 Efforts like the USWNT’s fight for equal pay and the ongoing impact of Title IX have been pivotal in advancing gender equality in sports.
 Female athletes are increasingly featured in media, but fewer resources compared to men’s sports, and instances of abuse have highlighted ongoing struggles.

-Women are making strides in coaching (Women like Becky Hammon, Kara Lawson, Kim Mulkey, Kendall Coyne), administration (Women like Kathy Carter, Heather Lyke, Cindy Parlow Cone, Linda G. Alvarado), and emerging fields like esports, though challenges remain in achieving full equity. platforms like ESPNW have emerged to focus specifically on women in sports.
-The NWSL, in particular, has seen increased visibility and investment, with teams like the Portland Thorns and OL Reign gaining strong followings.
+Women are making strides in coaching (women like Becky Hammon, Kara Lawson, Kim Mulkey, Kendall Coyne Schofield), administration (Women like Kathy Carter, Heather Lyke, Cindy Parlow Cone, Linda G. Alvarado), and emerging fields like esports, though challenges remain in achieving full equity. platforms like ESPNW have emerged to focus specifically on women in sports.
+The NWSL, in particular, has seen increased visibility and investment, with teams like the Portland Thorns, Seattle Reign, Angel City, and San Diego Wave gaining strong followings.
 Serena Williams has dominated tennis and become a major advocate for gender equality.
 Megan Rapinoe has excelled in soccer and championed equal pay and LGBTQ+ rights.
 Simone Biles has set new records in gymnastics and promoted mental health awareness.
-Hilary Knight is widely regarded as one of the top American women’s hockey players of all time, Knight has been a dominant force in international competition and the NWHL (now PHF).
-She has won multiple medals with Team USA, including gold at the 2018 Winter Olympics and silver at the 2010 and 2014 Olympics.
+Hilary Knight is widely regarded as one of the top American women’s hockey players of all time, Knight has been a dominant force in international competition, the NWHL (later PHF), and the PWHL.
+She has won multiple medals with Team USA, including gold at the 2018 and 2026 Winter Olympics and silver at the 2010, 2014, and 2022 Olympics.
 Knight is known for her exceptional scoring ability and leadership on and off the ice.
+While far from the only factor, Caitlin Clark has been credited with huge increases in women's basketball attendance, media interest, and cultural relevance in the 2020s.